-A rehabilitation plan is a plan which consists of actions, including options or a range of options to be proposed to the bargaining parties, formulated, based on reasonably anticipated experience and reasonable actuarial assumptions, to enable the plan to cease to be in critical status by the end of the rehabilitation period.
+A "rehabilitation plan" is a plan which consists of actions, including options or a range of options to be proposed to the bargaining parties, formulated to enable the plan to cease to be in critical status by the end of the rehabilitation period.

-All, or part, of this excise tax may be waived under Section 4971(g)(5).
+All or part of this excise tax may be waived under section 4971(g)(5).

 Line 16.
-Section 4965-Prohibited Tax Shelter Transactions.
-For tax years ending after May 17, 2006, if an entity manager of a tax-exempt entity approves or otherwise causes the entity to be a party to a prohibited tax shelter transaction during the year and knows or has reason to know that the transaction is a prohibited tax shelter transaction, then the entity manager must pay the excise tax under section 4965(b)(2).
+If a tax-exempt entity manager approves or otherwise causes the entity to be a party to a prohibited tax shelter transaction during the year and knows or has reason to know that the transaction is a prohibited tax shelter transaction, the entity manager must pay an excise tax under section 4965(b)(2).